Baramanga/MMDbg/README.md

 # MMDbg
-Collaboration Spore background mod between ramonekemono666 and THEdragon
+Collaboration Spore background mod between ramonekemono666 and THEdragon.
+Includes 7 MMD backgrounds and 4 empty black backgrounds with different lighting to test out dance animations!
+Works very well with ReShade

 Checkout the dance animations that go with this mod! https://github.com/Baramanga/Ramone-Kemono-s-MMD-Drag-Ball